 ADVANTAGES OF ROYAL NEIGHBORS BURIAL INSURANCE

-Most life insurance companies ask about diabetes and diabetes-related complications on their health question.
-If you have diabetes, most of them will decline your application, or they will charge you more and give you a waiting period.
+Most life insurance companies ask about diabetes and diabetes-related complications in their health questions.
+If you have diabetes, most of them will decline your application, or they approve you they will charge a higher premium and impose a waiting period.

 One of the unique features of Royal Neighbors is that they are extremely diabetic friendly.